Open Gromov-Witten theory without Obstruction: Geometric realization

 In order to achieve transversality it is necessary to introduce \emph{multisections}.
 A $n$-multisection $\mathfrak{s}$ of the orbibundle $E \rightarrow V$ is a continuous, $\Gamma$-equivariant section of the bundle $S^n E \rightarrow V$, where $S^n E \rightarrow V$ is the quotient of the vector bundle $E^n \rightarrow V$ by the symmetric group $S_n$.
 We shall consider only liftable multisections, that is we require that there exists $\tilde{s}= (s_1, . . . , s_n) : V \rightarrow E^n$ with each $s_i$ continuous such that $s = \pi \circ \tilde{s}$, where $\pi : E^n \rightarrow S^n E$ is the projection.

-To a map $f:X \rightarrow Y$ strongly smooth map in \cite{FO} it is associated \emph{virtual chain}, that is a smooth simplicial chain on $Y$ of dimension equal to the virtual dimension of $X$.
+To a map $f:\mathcal{M} \rightarrow Y$ strongly smooth map in \cite{FO} it is associated \emph{virtual chain}, that is a smooth simplicial chain on $Y$ of dimension equal to the virtual dimension of $\mathcal{M}$.
 In order to construct the virtual chain we need to pick a \emph{perturbation data} $\mathfrak{s}$.
 This involves the choice of \emph{good coordinate system} and a smooth transverse multisections sufficiently close in $C^0$ to the starting Kuranishi map $s$.
 The transversality require that $\mathfrak{s}$ is transverse on each stratum of the boundary.
 By sufficiently close we need to ensure that the perturbed Kuranishi space remain compact (see \cite{FO}).
 We denote the virtual chain associate to the perturbation data $\mathfrak{s}$ symbolically as $f_*(\mathfrak{s}^{-1}(0))$.

 In \cite{FO} is proved the existence of the perturbation of the Kuranishi structure.
-We state the main result as in Theorem $A1.23$ of \cite{FO3}: \begin{lemma} (\cite{FO}) Suppose that the Kuranishi structure over $X$ has a tangent bundle.
+We state their result as in Theorem $A1.23$ of \cite{FO3}: \begin{lemma} (\cite{FO}) Suppose that the Kuranishi structure over $\mathcal{M}$ has a tangent bundle.
 There exist a family of transversal multisections $\mathfrak{s}_{\epsilon}'$ such that it converges to $s$.

-Moreover if $K \subset X$ is compact subset and $\mathfrak{s}_{\epsilon}''$ is a family of transversal multisections in a Kuranishi neighborhood of $K$ that converges to $s$ then we can take the family $\mathfrak{s}_{\epsilon}'$ so that it coincides with $\mathfrak{s}_{\epsilon}''$ in a Kuranishi neighborhood of $K$. \end{lemma}
+Moreover if $K \subset \mathcal{M}$ is compact subset and $\mathfrak{s}_{\epsilon}''$ is a family of transversal multisections in a Kuranishi neighborhood of $K$ that converges to $s$ then we can take the family $\mathfrak{s}_{\epsilon}'$ so that it coincides with $\mathfrak{s}_{\epsilon}''$ in a Kuranishi neighborhood of $K$. \end{lemma}